mohamedahmed-cloud/Algorithm-From-Abdul-Bari/README.md

         then theta is Θ(n) we can't use n^2 or log2(n) */
 ```
-- `people` think taht big was used for `upper bound` as wrost case and Omega for `lower bound` as best case no. You Can use any notaion for best case any notation for wrost case.
+- `people` think that big O was used for `upper bound` as wrost case and Omega for `lower bound` as best case no. You Can use any notaion for best case any notation for wrost case.
 -----
 ## <p id=12> asymptotic Notaion 2</p>